-Once you have read the main information about how anxiety works you will discover that one of the most common anxiety or panic disorders is called Generalized Anxiety Disorder.
+Once you have read the main information about how anxiety works you will discover that one of the most common anxieties or panic disorders is called Generalized Anxiety Disorder.

 It is like a constant worry throughout the day that takes everyday normal things and exaggerates them out of all proportion.
 These topics are varied and often include fears about health, contamination, death, finances, relationships and work, however, it is common to develop issues that are seemingly random, such as, worrying about not being able to get to a bathroom quick enough or scary thoughts that you are going mad or are flawed in some way or somebody “knows” something about you.
 Either way, it all feels very real, confusing and scary.

 This free-floating anxiety makes it feel like you are on edge throughout the day and your anxious feelings (or mini panic attacks) are always nearby.
 When discussing the symptoms of GAD we often use the metaphor of a car rev-counter, a person with no anxiety just ticks over at 700 rpm, not using much fuel and with little stress on the engine, whereas, a person suffering from GAD, their emotions will accelerate and race around from 1200 – 4000 rpm throughout the day as they respond to all of their fearful thoughts and anxiety-based responses, this leaves them feeling exhausted by the end of the day because it takes a lot of energy to be that anxious!

 Our experience shows that generalised anxiety disorder GAD is one of the more serious anxiety conditions because the experiencer finds it harder to escape from the things that make them anxious because it could be anything or everything.
 In comparison, if situational anxiety, like flying, made a person nervous they could choose not to take a flight, so they at least have some way to avoid the panic.